OWASP/owasp-mastg/Document/Testcases/0x01e_OMTG-ENV_Android.md

 #### Dynamic Analysis

 [Describe how to test for this issue by running and interacting with the app.
 This can include everything from simply monitoring network traffic or aspects of the app’s behavior to code injection, debugging, instrumentation, etc.]
+**..TODO..**

 #### Remediation

+If `shouldOverrideUrlLoading()` is needed it should be verified how the input is processed and if it's possible to execute native functions through malicious JavaScript.

-If addJavascriptInterface() is needed only JavaScript provided with the APK should be allowed to call it but no JavaScript loaded from remote endpoints.
+If `addJavascriptInterface()` is needed only JavaScript provided with the APK should be allowed to call it but no JavaScript loaded from remote endpoints.

 Another compliant solution is to define the API level to 17 (JELLY_BEAN_MR1) and above in the manifest file of the App.
 For these API levels, only public methods that are annotated with JavascriptInterface can be accessed from JavaScript<sup>[1]</sup>.